The retinoid family is a group of compounds derived from Vitamin A that are known for their powerful effects on the skin.

-For acne, you can start using a low percentage retinol for early onset acne (comedonal acne) to address microcomedones – these are very early, small blackheads that often occur in younger teenagers with oily skin.
+For acne, you can start using a low percentage for early onset acne (comedonal acne) to address microcomedones – these are very early, small blackheads that often occur in younger teenagers with oily skin.

-For early signs of skin ageing and pigmentation, mid to late twenties or when the first signs of ageing appear, is the best time to start using a retinol product, starting with a lower percentage and increasing your skin’s tolerance.
+For early signs of skin ageing and pigmentation, mid to late twenties or when the first signs of ageing appear, is the best time to start using a retinoid product, starting with a lower percentage and increasing your skin’s tolerance.

-Treatment Tips for Using Retinol
+Treatment Tips for Using Retinoids

-Retinol is a derivative of Vitamin A and has many forms, including the prescription-strength Tretinoin, which has been used since 1971 to treat acne and, as discovered later, improve fine lines and pigmentation.
+Retinoids have many forms, including the prescription-strength Tretinoin, which has been used since 1971 to treat acne and, as discovered later, improve fine lines and pigmentation.

 It’s important to start “Low and Slow”—three times a week (e.g., Monday, Wednesday, and Friday)—and gradually build up usage based on your skin’s tolerance.
 If irritation occurs, cut back and slowly reintroduce.

-Skincare Ingredients that Pair Well with Retinol
+Skincare Ingredients that Pair Well with Retinoids

 - Niacinamide